yoasif/yoasif.github.io/firefox/wiki/useful-customizations.markdown

 Things to note:

-* The warning is real.
+* The warning is true.
 You can do a lot of damage to your browser by messing with the wrong settings here.

 * **Bold entries** are modified from the default values, either by you or by the browser.
 You can reset a setting to default by right-clicking and selecting 'reset'.